This post has been updated on October 30, 2023

 Rules, tags, and other segmentation opportunities

-I got so caught up in this stuff when I first started and it nearly killed me.
-Yes, it is amazing what Drip can do in terms of personalization and segmentation; however, if they don’t contribute to your MAP goals, do not mess with it right away!
+It’s so easy to get caught up in this stuff when first starting out.
+Yes, it is amazing what Drip can do in terms of personalization and segmentation; however, if this doesn’t contribute to your MAP goals, do not mess with it right away!

 This is part of the running phase of being a digital marketer.
 Learn to walk first.